 Delfin I offers an exclusive Amazon cruise with just four luxury suites arranged over two decks, all with large private terraces.
 On the top deck you can relax in the open air lounge, mingle with other passengers in the bar and enjoy panoramic views of the river and jungle.
 You can help yourself to the selection of reference books, DVDs and wildlife presentations.
 Delicious Peruvian cuisine is the chef's speciality, served in the dining room on the second floor, with all passengers dining together.
 Throughout the vessel you'll see a variety of locally made handicrafts available to buy which are ideal souvenirs.

 The four air-conditioned suites are are exceptionally spacious and very stylish.
 They have king size beds which can be configured as twins or a double bed, polished wooden floors, full length windows and a sofa bed.
 There is a mini-fridge stocked with soft drinks.
 The bathroom is equally lavish and stocked with a range of organic toiletries.
 You can walk out of the bedroom to the terrace to gaze at the passing Amazon scenery.
-The two lower deck suites also feature private plunge pools.
+The two main deck suites also feature private plunge pools.

 The crew of 11 is dedicated to looking after you and making sure your stay on Delfin I is an experience to remember.
-The naturalist guide leads all boat and shore excursions and is available on board to answer any questions you have and develop your understanding of the Amazon, its wildlife and people.
+The naturalist guide leads all water based and shore excursions and is available on board to answer any questions you have and develop your understanding of the Amazon, its wildlife and people.

 In 2018 Delfin Amazon Cruises became the first Relais & Chateaux cruise company in the world.